 Annual Ethics Refresher

 In addition, students are required to take a two-hour ethics refresher seminar every year to until graduation.
-The refresher typically occurs in the early Fall semester, and is led by a Biophysics Trainer on a topic of broad interest.
+The refresher typically occurs at the end of the Summer semester, and is led by a Biophysics Trainer on a topic of broad interest.

 Specialty Courses